-Technology Learning Center is committed to offering excellence in education by providing men and women innovative and quality coursework in both trade and business skill-sets, with focus on theory and practice.
+Technology Learning Center is committed to offering excellence in education by providing men and women innovative and quality coursework in trade skill sets, with focus on theory and practice.

 Our Vision

 At the heart of Technology Learning Center is our commitment to teaching through theory and collaborative practice.
 To be an educational facility that best understands the needs of the student, we strive for excellence in offering: